sjharb/NavigationServer2DTest/README.md

 - Middle Scroll up/down to zoom in/out.

 Note: This is a work in progress and contains bugs as this is the first test I have done with the navigation server, agents and obstacles in Godot Engine 3.5.

+Known Bugs:
+Click/Drag Object drags all objects to the same position